MEET THE HOT CYBERSECURITY COMPANIES TO WATCH IN 2017

 The Cybersecurity 500, by region:

-77 companies in the Northeast U.S., with 39 in New England and 35 in the New York Metro area — including 21 in NYC and 8 in New Jersey.
+77 companies in the Northeast U.S., with 39 in New England, 27 in New York, and 8 in New Jersey.

 36 companies in Israel, the second largest exporter of cybersecurity technology behind the U.S. Several companies with a U.S. headquarters were founded in Israel and have R&D there, which makes the Israeli presence even larger.